 You should seriously consider seeking financial advice or guidance before investing.
 You should make sure that any firm you deal with is regulated by us and never take investment advice from the company that contacted you, as this may be part of the scam.

 Read more about how to find an adviser.

 If you’ve given your bank account details to a firm you think may be operating a scam, tell your bank immediately.

 If you’ve agreed to transfer your pension and now suspect a scam, contact your pension provider straight away.
 They may be able to stop a transfer that hasn’t taken place yet.

 If you’ve already invested in a scam, fraudsters are likely to target you again or sell your details to other criminals.

 The follow-up scam may be completely separate or related to the previous fraud, such as an offer to get your money back or to buy back the investment after you pay a fee.

 If you have any concerns at all about a potential scam, contact us immediately.

-If you have any questions regarding this article or if you feel you have been approached in a similar manner to our outline above then please feel free to reach out to me on the contact details below.
+If you have any questions regarding this article or if you feel you have been approached in a similar manner to our outline above, then please feel free to reach out to us on the contact details below.